Raja Maldeo: Conflict with the Delhi Sultanate

 In 1416 AD, the Delhi Sultan Khizr Khan Sayyid's army clashed with Raja Maldeo's forces while returning from Jaisalmer.
 Historical accounts describe a dramatic incident involving two fighting bulls, which were calmed by Maldeo's beautiful and courageous daughter, Somadevi, by catching them by their horns.

 Impressed by her strength and courage, the Sultan sought Somadevi's hand in marriage.
 Raja Maldeo, being a proud and self-respecting ruler, refused the offer.
 The Sultan then attempted to take her by force, which led to a bloody and decisive battle between the Chahar forces and the much larger Delhi army.

 Legacy

-In the ensuing war, both Raja Maldeo and his daughter Somadevi fought valiantly but Raja Maldeo got killed.
-Rajkumari Somadevi and the remaining members of their family and the Chahar community migrated to the Jhunjhawati region (present-day Jhunjhunu) after losing their kingdom.
+In the ensuing war, both Raja Maldeo and his daughter Somadevi fought valiantly but Raja Maldeo was killed and his daughter Rajkumari Somadevi and the remaining members of their family and the Chahar community migrated to the Jhunjhawati region (present-day Jhunjhunu) after losing their kingdom.

 This historical account highlights the Chahar ruler's refusal to compromise his pride and the valor displayed by his daughter in the face of a powerful adversary.